 2.4 Stewardship.
 Paul considered himself a minister (“διάκονος”) of the Gospel of Jesus Christ and the church, according to “the stewardship from God bestowed” on him for the benefit of believers (Colossians 1:25, page 1842).
-Paul served as a steward of the mystery of Christ in the Gentiles, the hope of glory (Colossians 1:25-27).
+Paul served as a steward of the mystery of Christ in the Gentiles, the hope of glory (Colossians 1:25-27, page 1842).
 The stewardship also included proclaiming Christ, and admonishing every man and teaching every man with all wisdom, so that Paul may present the believers complete in Christ (Colossians 1:28, page 1842).
 Likewise, Paul considered Timothy a good servant (“διάκονος”) of Christ Jesus, if Timothy would point out the teachings of Christ to the brethren, and so nourish himself (1 Timothy 4:6, page 1857).
 Because each believer has received a special gift, each believer must employ it in serving (“διακονοῦντες”) one another as a good steward of God (1 Peter 4:10, page 1898).

 2.5 The Receipt and Fulfillment of Ministry.
 The person with the Spiritual Gift of Ministry has received a ministry, but the person must take care to trust the Lord to bring such ministry to completion, by consistent work and labor, often with others.